 What you wear should reflect who you are.
 How you express your gender through clothes and accessories can change how others act toward you.
 People often judge how trans and gender diverse people look and dress.
 Some people judge how we look more than they judge other kinds of people.
 If you want to, you can make your life a little easier just by thinking about what you wear.
 Some of us would rather wear what we want and not worry about others!
 That is your choice!

 Some of us are only able to express our gender by ourselves, because we are not out to others yet.
-Wearing clothes you want can be a great way to lower your stress or bad feelings (called dysphoria).
+Wearing clothes you want can be a great way to lower your stress or bad feelings (called dysphoria in disease models).
 It is also a great choice for people who are questioning their gender.
 It also gives you a chance to try on things you might not wear in public.

 Some of us wear the clothes we want at home, or maybe only in a private part of our home like our bedroom.
 Others do it out of home in a hotel room or other place with privacy.
 In the past some people had to buy clothes, then throw them away after they wore them only once.
 That is so sad!
 There are other choices now so you do not need to waste all that money.

 You must think about where you will keep the clothes you have if you do not want others to find them.
 Think of it like hiding money.
 Do not pick places people will guess or might find by accident:

 - school locker